 What You’ll Need to Make a Baby Parrot Costume:

-Actually, this DIY project was much easier than I anticipated because I took a major shortcut by using a red hooded jacket!
 And all you need other than the hoodie is craft felt, and sturdy pellon fabric.
 In all, this costume cost me less than $12 to make – which is WAY less than other costumes I found and I think it’s even cuter than those too!

 Download the Free Baby Parrot Costume DIY Templates Here: